bmillare/dj.plurality/README.md

                         :implementations [...]}}
 ```

-dj.plurality provides helper functions to extract the information from the metadata, call the appropriate functions, and return the correct value.
+dj.plurality provides helper functions to extract the information from the metadata, call the appropriate functions, and return the new plural-fn with updated implementations.

 ```lisp
 (update-implementation plural-fn